The variance of a general class of multiplicative functions in short intervals: Introduction

+where $c>0$ is a specific constant.
+Keating and Rudnick \cite{KR} established the optimal validity of \eqref{square-free case} over $\mathbb{F}_q[x]$ as $q\to \infty$.
+They proposed that \eqref{square-free case} holds true for $H\leq X^{1-\epsilon}$.
+Also, by employing a method introduced by Hall \cite{Hall}, they were able to establish an analogous expression for \eqref{square-free case} over $\mathbb{F}_q[x]$ in the limit of large degrees ($n\to \infty$) with a narrower range for $H$.
+Furthermore, Gorodetsky et al. \cite{GMR} showed that the counts of square-free integers up to $X$ in short intervals of size $H$ tend to a Gaussian distribution as long as $H\to \infty$ and $H=X^{o(1)}$.
+This was achieved by computing an asymptotic formula for the higher moments of $\sum_{x<n \leq x+H}\mu^2(n)-{H}/{\zeta(2)}$.

-Observe that, the number of square-free integers in almost all intervals have $H^{3/4}$ cancellation to its mean compare to work of Matom\"{a}ki, Radziwi{\l}{\l} and Tao, which has $o(1)$ cancellation to its mean for Liouville or M\"{o}bius function; although they have a better range for short intervals.
-This kind of phenomenon is happening due to the rigidity of the sequences of square-free integers, whereas the sequence of Liouville or M\"{o}bius function is not rigid.
+Note that the number of square-free integers in almost all intervals exhibits a cancellation of $H^{3/4}$ relative to its mean, in contrast to the work of Matom\"{a}ki, Radziwi{\l}{\l}, and Tao \cite{MRT}, where the cancellation for the Liouville or M\"{o}bius function is $o(1)$ relative to its mean.
+However, they achieve a wider range of applicability for shorter intervals.
+This distinction arises from the inherent rigidity of sequences composed of square-free integers, while the sequence of the Liouville or M\"{o}bius function lacks such rigidity.

+An important motivation for studying the asymptotics of variance, beyond just its upper bounds, lies in the quest to establish a probabilistic model for fundamental arithmetical functions such as the M\"{o}bius function, prime counting function (in conjunction with $\Lambda(n)$), divisor functions $d_k(n)$, and their interrelationships with the distribution of zeros of the corresponding $L$-functions.

+Inspired by the preceding works, this paper is driven by the aim of exploring the asymptotic formula for $\Var_f(X; H)$ within a general class of multiplicative functions outlined in Section 2.
+By doing so, we are able to derive the variance for intriguing multiplicative functions, including the indicator function of $k$-free integers, the normalized Euler totient function $\frac{\phi(n)}{n}$, and the generalized sum of divisor functions.
+These functions are analyzed comprehensively in the subsequent subsections.
+We conclude with a discussion of the variances of several lesser-known multiplicative functions in the appendix.